Court at 497–503½ N. Madison Ave.

-The Court at 497-503½ North Madison Avenue is a bungalow court located at 497-503½ N. Madison Ave. in Pasadena, California.
+The Court at 497–503½ North Madison Avenue is a bungalow court in Pasadena, California.

 Description and history

 The court consists of three buildings containing eight residential units; the buildings surround a narrow courtyard.
 The buildings were built in 1928 and designed by A. Ritter.
 The stucco homes in the court were designed in the Spanish Colonial Revival style and feature tile roofs, decorative grilles over the windows, and archways.

 The court was added to the National Register of Historic Places on July 11, 1983.